TheSpaceDevs/Tutorials/README.md

   * Process and visualize data
     * [Coming soon™] Process and make statistics with LL2 data
     * [Coming soon™] Process and visualize launch telemetry with LDAPI
-  * Make basic services
+  * Develop basic services
-    * [Coming soon™] Create a basic Discord bot that uses LL2 and SNAPI
+    * [Coming soon™] Create a Discord bot that uses LL2 and SNAPI
-    * [Coming soon™] Create a basic iOS app that uses LL2 and SNAPI
+    * [Coming soon™] Create an iOS app that uses LL2 and SNAPI

 <!-- End TOC (do not remove me) -->